Store Manager (Interim)

 Nitrox Fills Available at this SCUBA Shop

 - Certifications - Drift Diving is one of many specialty courses offered at the Ft Lauderdale SCUBA shop.
 With the Gulf Stream just offshore, most of your diving is Drift Diving.
 If you are not familiar with this type of diving and would like more information and training stop by Divers Direct Ft Lauderdale and our friendly and knowledgeable sales staff will be glad to set you up with a SCUBA diving instructor.
-Other courses that are offered are Open Water Certification, Advanced Open Water Certification, Specialty Courses, Rescue Diver and Dive Master Courses.
+Other courses that are offered are Open Water Certification, Advanced Open Water Certification, Specialty Courses and Rescue Diver Courses.

 - Air and Nitrox tank fills - This scuba shop has a top of the line Nitrox fill system.
 Divers Direct Air and Nitrox containment system allow for the perfect fill while protecting the safety of customers and employees.
 So whether you want Air or Nitrox our Dania Beach dive shop can accommodate your needs.